Joseph E-Shine Mizrachi: Producing and session work

 In 2013 E-Shine's co-produced Ninet Tayeb's fourth album, All the Animals Knew.
 Ninet later married E-Shine.

 In 2014, E-Shine produced a song named Lose it, for Ester Rada.
 During this year, E-Shine also worked as a guitarist and a bassist for Israeli singer Idan Chaviv's album Le'abed Ineyan Bazeman (Hebrew for "Lose Interest in Time"), which was certified Gold.
 In addition, he performed as a contra-bassist for Karolina's acoustic tour (a well-known Israeli soul singer), and produced an entire album for Israeli singer Tamar Giladi, name "Haderech Haba'ita (Hebrew for "The Way Home").

 E-Shine's list of production credits for 2015 is even greater.
 During this year, he did additional production on an EP for Israeli band Lola Marsh and produced an album called Go Go Go for the Israeli band Combine.
 He also produced an album for Israeli singer-actress Liat Achiron named Pisot (Hebrew for "Pieces"), as well as producing the fourth studio album of the Israeli singer Abigail Rose, on which he also functioned as a multi-instrumentalist.

-E-Shine also performed with Ninet during her shows through Israel, the U.S and Europe.
+E-Shine also performed with Ninet during her shows through Israel, the U.S. and Europe.
 Ninet's single, Paper Parachute, from her upcoming fifth album – which is produced by E-Shine as well – was launched during 2015's CMJ.
-After a tour of Europe they embarked on a U.S promo tour in 2016, ending at the SXSW Festival.
+After a tour of Europe, they embarked on a U.S. promo tour in 2016, ending at the SXSW Festival.

-Sussie's Art Bay
+"Sussie's Art Bay" art complex

 E-Shine has also founded Sussie's Art Bay, a collaborative art complex situated in downtown Tel Aviv.
 Founded in 2014 with twenty private studio spaces and a shared exhibition space, it has brought together a multi-dimensional group of artists that focus on producing content for events and exhibitions.

 One of their flagship projects was the launch event of Africa Sheli (Hebrew for "My Africa"), an album by Gilad Kahana, which E-Shine co-produced.